Google Chrome is the world’s most popular web browser, boasting over 1 billion users.

 NordVPN does well with streaming sites and can unblock all the most popular services, including Netflix and Amazon Prime.

-With 5,200+ servers in 61 countries across the globe, users have a great deal of choice when selecting server territory and location.
+With 5,500+ servers in nearly 60 countries across the globe, users have a great deal of choice when selecting server territory and location.

 A NordVPN subscription allows for 6 simultaneous device connections.